-The McCord Museum is home to one of the largest historical collections in North America (more than 1.4 million artefacts), consisting of First Peoples objects, costumes and textiles, photographs, decorative and visual artworks, and textual archives.
-It produces exciting exhibitions that engage visitors by offering them a contemporary look at the world.
+The McCord Museum is home to one of the largest historical collections in North America (more than 1.4 million artifacts), consisting of First Peoples objects, costumes and textiles, photographs, decorative and visual artworks, and textual archives.
+It produces exciting exhibitions that engage visitors by offering them a contemporary look.

-Founded in 1860 as the Art Association of Montreal by a group of Montreal art collectors and patrons, the Montreal Museum of Fine Arts (MMFA) was one of the first museums in North America to build up an encyclopedic collection worthy of the name.
+Founded in 1860 as the Art Association of Montreal by a group of Montreal art collectors and patrons, the Montreal Museum of Fine Arts (MMFA) was one of the first museums in North America to build up an encyclopedic collection.
 It now numbers over 41,000 works from Antiquity to today, making it unique in Canada.
-It comprises paintings, sculptures, graphic arts, photographs and decorative art objects displayed in four pavilions: the Jean-Noël Desmarais Pavilion (international art), the Michal and Renata Hornstein Pavilion (world cultures), the Liliane and David M. Stewart Pavilion (decorative arts and design) and the Claire and Marc Bourgie Pavilion (Quebec and Canadian art).
-The latter, which was inaugurated in September 2011, includes a 444-seat concert hall – Bourgie Hall – featuring an important group of Tiffany stained glass windows.
+It comprises paintings, sculptures, graphic arts, photographs and decorative art objects displayed in four pavilions.

 Directly below the city, the Underground Pedestrian Network links boutiques, restaurants, universities, office buildings and city attractions with 33 kilometres of passageways used by over 500,000 people daily.